mafortin/mprage-like/README.md

 ## External softwares used in the related publication:

-As part of the analysis pipeline described in the related publication, several external softwares that were **not** developed as part of this work (and that also require additional python libraries than the ones provided in the *requirements.txt* here or other downloads) were used.
+As part of the analysis pipeline described in the related publication, several external softwares that were **not** developed as part of this work were used (to which additional python libraries than the ones provided in the *requirements.txt* here and other downloads are required).
 It's important to mention that these external softwares are **not** required to compute MPRAGE*like* images, only to reproduce the complete analysis pipeline from the publication.
   Therefore, in order to help users interested in recreating the same pipeline as the one described in the paper, we have decided to share all external softwares used with their respective functionality in the pipeline: